Guillaume-Docquier/food-share/ai-setup.md

 I chose to install PowerShell 7 instead of committing to WSL.
 Just installing PowerShell 7 made the Copilot CLI work, so I stuck with this.
 Too bad for CodeRabbit, I'll rely on their GitHub integration only.

+### SpecKit issues from Copilot in GitBash
+While the Copilot CLI requires PowerShell7 to be installed but still works from GitBash, SpecKit doesn't.
+On Windows, I found that it worked much better if using PowerShell end to end and initialize SpecKit with the PowerShell scripts.